The Musical Journey of ‘House of the Rising Sun’

 Among British bands seeking rock ‘n’ roll glory was the Animals, led by lead singer Eric Burdon and keyboardist Alan Price.
 The Animals formed in 1958 as the Alan Price Rhythm & Blues Combo.
 The band was renamed the Animals when Eric Burdon joined in 1962.
 Like many bands among them, the Animals aspired to play electric blues.

-While on tour with Chuck Berry in 1964, Eric Burdon heard “House of the Rising Sun” being performed by an English folksinger in a pub in Newcastle.
-Burdon marked the song as a way to distinguish the Animals from the Berry’s predictably fast, straight up rockers.
+While on tour with Chuck Berry in 1964, Eric Burdon heard “House of the Rising Sun” performed in its slow tempo by an English folksinger in a pub in Newcastle.
+Burdon marked the song as a way to distinguish the Animals from Chuck Berry’s predictably fast, straight up rockers.

 Here, then, is the band performing a lip-synched version on British television, published by Juan Jose Ceballos Perez via YouTube: